aleromio/aleromio/README.md

 I specialize in end-to-end embedded system development: from PCB design and low-level firmware to production deployment and large-scale field operation.
 Over **20,000+ devices** designed and currently operating in real industrial environments.

 > **Note on Workflow:** My professional daily activity and proprietary enterprise projects are hosted on private **TFS (Azure DevOps)** environments.
-This GitHub profile serves as a curated showcase.
+This GitHub profile serves as a curated showcase showing a few examples.

 ---